Tewhatewha: Training and martial arts

 Training in the use of the tewhatewha is a core aspect of mau rākau, the traditional Māori martial art.
 Mau rākau encompasses techniques and discipline related to various traditional weapons, including the tewhatewha.
-This training is essential for preserving Māori martial traditions and cultural heritage.
+This training preserves Māori martial traditions and cultural heritage.

 Modern use and cultural importance

-The tewhatewha remains a vital symbol of Māori cultural identity and heritage today.
-It is utilized in cultural ceremonies, performances, and other traditional contexts, embodying the resilience of the Māori people.
+Tewhatewha remain a symbol of Māori cultural identity and heritage today.
+They are used in cultural ceremonies, performances, and other traditional contexts.

 Recent sightings

 A tewhatewha was the symbol of command of Royal New Zealand Navy hydrographic survey ship HMNZS Resolution.

 The drum major of the New Zealand Army Band uses a tewhatewha instead of a mace to give direction and keep time.